 2009 Roussanne, Estate Grown and Bottled Santa Ynez Valley

-After being hand harvested, this Roussanne was gently pressed and placed in French oak barrels to ferment.
+After being hand harvested, our Roussanne is gently pressed and placed in French oak barrels to ferment.
 The wine was then aged “sur lie” or on the lees (yeast and solids) for 8 months, stirring each barrel regularly to enhance the rich, creamy mouth feel.

 "Almond skin and floral details give the lemony citrus notes some charm, with a slightly coarse texture and green apple flavors.
 Drink now." - MW 85 points, Wine Spectator, Web only 2012.